Myristicin: Natural occurrence

-The chemical structure of myristicin is similar to some amphetamine compounds, and it may be capable of producing psychotropic effects.
-Normal levels of intake of myristicin from spices in food is unlikely to cause these effects.
-Myristicin can be used in the chemical synthesis of amphetamine derivatives such as the designer drug MMDMA that is similar in structure and effect to MDMA.
-Out of the common spices that contain myristicin, nutmeg has a high relative concentration of the compound, and therefore is used to exploit the effects of myristicin.

-Furthermore, myristicin interferes with multiple signaling pathways and enzyme processes in the body.

-Sources of myristicin

 Myristicin can be found in the essential oil of nutmeg, black pepper, kawakawa, and many members of the Umbelliferae family, including anise, carrots, parsley, celery, dill, and parsnip.

 Trace amounts have also been isolated from a variety of plant species including Ridolfia segetum (harvest fennel), species of the Oenanthe genus (water dropworts), some species of the Lamiaceae family (mint family), Cinnamomum glanduliferum (Nepal camphor tree), and Piper mullesua ("Hill Pepper").

 Depending on the conditions of growth and storage of the plant, a high quality nutmeg (Myristica fragrans) seed can contain up to 13 mg of myristicin per 1 gram.